BiGCAT-UM/PRA3006-SPARQL/docs/intro.md

 Research output in the life siences has traditionally been communicated and disseminated orally via conferences, symposia, etc, and in writing with scholarly journal.
-With the rise of digital computers and later the internet, our list of choices have increased and databases have become a central aspect of knowledge dissemination and, in fact, doing research.
+With the rise of digital computers and later the internet, our list of choices have increased and databases have become a central aspect of <a name="tp1">knowledge dissemination</a> and, in fact, doing research.

 The PRA3006 course aims to teach the student how life sciences databases can be accessed.
 Using a web browser is essential but not part of the education.
 Instead, the programmatic access of the databases is, which is essential to use these